bvdhout/Bruteforcer5000/readme.md

 ---

 > This program is not meant for malicious intents.
+If used for such cases the author is in no way liable

 ## Licence
-Anyone can share and change this program however they like, as long as the original creator is mentioned or a link to this repo is added.
+See LICENSE file.